WCW Wrestling: Lineup

-Super Star Pro Wrestling is a Japanese professional wrestling, or puroresu, game made by Nihon Bussan and published by Pony Canyon for the Nintendo Famicom system.
-Released on December 9, 1989, the game features play for both one- and two-player modes.
-It was released a year later in the United States as WCW Wrestling on the Nintendo Entertainment System, with different wrestlers.

-The game featured a different roster with wrestlers well-known in Japan's AJPW and NJPW promotions.
-It featured Antonio Inoki, Giant Baba, Jumbo Tsuruta, Gen'ichirō Tenryū, Riki Chōshū, Akira Maéda, Bruiser Brody, Stan Hansen, Big Van Vader, Abdullah the Butcher, Road Warrior Hawk & Animal, and André The Giant.
+The Japanese roster is compiled of wrestlers well-known in Japan's All Japan Pro Wrestling and New Japan Pro Wrestling promotions.
+It features Antonio Inoki, Giant Baba, Jumbo Tsuruta, Gen'ichirō Tenryū, Riki Chōshū, Akira Maéda, Bruiser Brody, Stan Hansen, Big Van Vader, Abdullah the Butcher, Road Warrior Hawk & Animal, and André The Giant.

 Below is a list of which WCW Wrestlers that took the place of the original Super Star Pro Wrestling roster: